IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/archived/README - Copy.md

     ![](./lab1-media/media/clonerepo.png)

+    c.
+Navigate to the cloned repo directory for this lab

+        cd /home/ibmuser/WAS-Automation-LabFiles/lab1-CVE

+    d.
+Add execute permission to the shell scripts

+        chmod 755 *.sh

 ## REQUIRED: WebSphere Automation setup

-The Fix Deployment capability of WebSphere Automation 1.4 delivers automation that determines which APARs and interim fixes resolve a specific vulnerability, and enables one-click download and deploy of fixes.
+The Fix Deployment capability of WebSphere Automation delivers automation that determines which APARs and interim fixes resolve a specific vulnerability, and enables one-click download and deploy of fixes.
 This capability augments the existing automated vulnerability assessment and fix history tracking.

 To apply security fixes from managed servers, both WebSphere Automation and the WebSphere servers must be properly configured to communicate by using SSH.

 The following configuration tasks must be completed to use the Fix Deployment features in IBM WebSphere Automation.
-You will do these steps in this section of the lab, to become familiar with configuring IBM WebSphere Automation.
+You will do these steps in this section of the lab using a shell script, which will streamline the setup process.

   - Create the **ssh key**
   - Copy the key over to the WAS server to be monitored
   - Create the **wsa-ansible** secret that contains the key
   - Create the **known_hosts** file
   - Create the **wsa-secure-fixcentral-creds** secret that contains the IBM ID credentials to access IBM Fix Central

+Fist, you need to verify that IBM WebSphere Automation is in the "Ready" state.

+### Ensure WebSphere Automation is "Ready" for use

 1. Login to OpenShift CLI